MicrosoftDocs/visualstudio-docs/docs/rtvs/code-editing.md

 ## Editor and interactive window

 A very common style of programming involves write code in the editor, and then selecting and sending lines to the R Interactive window (also known as a Read-Eval-Print-Loop or REPL).
-You can select code within the editor and send to the REPL using Ctrl-Enter:
+You can select code within the editor and send to the REPL using Ctrl+Enter:

 ![](media/editing-send-to-repl.png)

-If you press Ctrl-Enter in the editor without selecting any text, it will send the current line that the cursor is on to the REPL, and then advance to the next non-whitespace line.
-This makes it convenient to execute a sequence of code from the editor simply by pressing Ctrl-Enter without the need to advance the cursor to the next line.
-In the example below, the cursor was originally on the line in the editor window with the "1", and Ctrl-Enter was pressed twice.
+If you press Ctrl+Enter in the editor without selecting any text, it will send the current line that the cursor is on to the REPL, and then advance to the next non-whitespace line.
+This makes it convenient to execute a sequence of code from the editor simply by pressing Ctrl+Enter without the need to advance the cursor to the next line.
+In the example below, the cursor was originally on the line in the editor window with the "1", and Ctrl+Enter was pressed twice.

 ![](media/editing-code-to-repl-by-line.png)